joshmn/ahoy_captain/README.md

 $ rake db:migrate
 ```

-### Remove that ActionMailer logic
+### Clean up the mailer logic

-Just delete it.
 Mailers should be responsible for receiving context and creating a `mail` object.
 Nothing more.

-The only other change you need to make is the argument that the mailer action receives:
+The only other change you need to make is the argument that the mailer action receives.
+It will now receive a `Caffeinate::Mailing`.
+[Learn more about the data models](docs/2-data-models.md):

 ```ruby
 class OnboardingMailer < ActionMailer::Base